neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/deepsparse-readme.md

 DeepSparse includes a benchmarking script to test performance.
 The examples below use an AWS `c6i.4xlarge` instance (8 cores).

-We will use ONNX Runtime as the baseline, which can be installed with the following:
+We will show DeepSparse's performance in several scenarios against ONNX Runtime, which can be installed with the following:
 ```
 pip install onnxruntime
 ```

 #### ONNX Runtime Baseline

-The performance benchmarking scipt includes an option to run with ONNX Runtime.
+The performance benchmarking script includes an option to run with ONNX Runtime.
 Run the following:

 ```bash
 deepsparse.benchmark zoo:cv/detection/yolov5-s/pytorch/ultralytics/coco/base-none -s sync -b 1 -e onnxruntime